 Before heading to the salon or creating your braids at home, it’s important to make sure your hair is freshly washed, detangled and blowdried straight (not pin straight).
 As you braid, you’ll probably be adding product to the roots, so you don’t want to have any extra unnecessary build-up or knots.

 Also, make sure there’s no more tension on the braid than you’re comfortable with, even if that means they’re slightly shorter or ‘looser’.
-If you are concerned, book a consultation with an experienced braider before you take the plunge and ask as many questions about the process.
+If you are concerned, book a consultation with an experienced braider before you take the plunge and ask any questions you have about the process.

 Consider the tightness of your box braids.